januszjasinski/KringleCon-IV/Easter Eggs/README.md

 ![Stuck Jack](https://github.com/januszjasinski/KringleCon-IV/blob/main/images/vending_frost_stuck.jpeg)

-Sure this has been here in previous years but the login page has this beaut
+Sure this has been here in previous years but the login page has this beauty

 ```html
 <div class="curiosity">